odobon1/vlm-tutorial/README.md

 ### Zero-Shot Classification: Raw Labels

+The CLIP authors describe polysemy issues with the default ImageNet1k labels e.g. "crane" (bird vs. machine), so they curate class labels (one per class) and a set of templates to create a robust set of class prototype text embeddings.

 ![](images/code_Page_10.png)

 `img_pp` is the validation image preprocessor which applies transforms to images such that they are in the format expected by the vision encoder.